rollbear/trompeloeil/README.md

 Limitations (TODO-list)
 -----------------------
-- Even if you throw as a side-effect, you need a .RETURN() in non-void functions
 - Private methods cannot be mocked
 - Mock function parameter types must not include commas (i.e. must not be of template types with more than one template parameter.)